Dylmoco/smoothr/storefronts/README.md

 Enable the gateway via `store_settings.settings.active_payment_gateway` or set `window.SMOOTHR_CONFIG.active_payment_gateway = 'nmi'` on the client.
 Include NMI's Collect.js library on checkout pages and call `mountNMIFields()` to mount the credit card fields before submitting the cart.
+The SDK automatically injects the `data-tokenization-key` attribute on these inputs.

 A Webflow‑specific adapter lives at `./platforms/webflow/checkout.js`.
 It merely sets `SMOOTHR_CONFIG.platform` and delegates all logic to the shared